Den4200/Den4200/README.md

 ### Hey there, I'm Dennis 👋
 I'm very passionate about computer science and software development, striving to learn more everyday.
-- Lots of experience in Python 🐍 and Rust 🦀, currently learning Java ☕
+- Lots of experience in Python 🐍, Rust 🦀, and TypeScript 🇹🇸.
-- Administrator of [Python Discord](https://git.pydis.com/), a Discord community with over 100,000 members, creating new developers and serving the Python ecosystem
+- Administrator of [Python Discord](https://git.pydis.com/), a Discord community with over 200,000 members, creating new developers and serving the Python ecosystem
 - Unrelated, but I also love playing guitar 🎸

 Learn more about me on [my website](https://dennispham.me/).